AchatY/ReactNativePusherChat/README.md

 Creating a Chat application based on this technology stack was cool and very exciting and I hope you gain as much experience and fun as I did after building this.

-Its yet to be completed and will soon be but its a `very` minimalist chat application but I think with this you can get a bit of hint on how to build a real chat app

  **Coversations Screen:**

 ![Conversations Screen](https://cloud.githubusercontent.com/assets/11190968/15228519/71c95c3e-1884-11e6-8cee-22f174d303c1.png)